anhnt2407/PureEdgeSim/README.md

 ```

 The simulation time (`simulation_time`) in this case is set to 10 minutes.
 You can increase it or decrease it dependiing on your needs.
-The pause length (`pause_length`) is set to 5 seconds.
-You can set it to 0 if needed (to gain some time between iterations).

 You can also disable the real time charts by setting the `display_real_time_charts` to `false`.
 Finally, you can set the value of `wait_for_all_tasks` to `false`, which means that the simulation will finish right after its time ends (in this exmaple 10 minutes) and will not wait for the tasks that are being executed to finish.
 This may affect the simulation results (the tasks being executed will be considered as failed) so be aware.